JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 Exactly where we are using the `new` operator!

-Now, let's try and find where these objects are escaping.
-I'll start by searching for `JavaObject(9)` in the calculating escape states messages.
-I find this (I've omitted some of the end of the output which is not relevant):
+Now, let's try and find why these objects are escaping.
+I'll start by searching for `JavaObject(9)` in the 'calculating escape states ...' messages.
+I find this:

 ```text
 JavaObject(9) NoEscape(NoEscape) -> NoEscape(GlobalEscape) propagated from: LocalVar(28) ...
 JavaObject(9) NoEscape(GlobalEscape) NSR -> ArgEscape(GlobalEscape) propagated from: LocalVar(28) ...
 ```

-We can see here that the state of `JavaObject(9)` is updated to `ArgEscape(GlobalEscape)`, which makes it not scalar replaceable, which is also indicated by the 'NSR'.
+We can see here that the state of `JavaObject(9)` is updated to `ArgEscape(GlobalEscape)`, which makes it not scalar replaceable.
+This is also indicated by the 'NSR' (Not Scalar Replaceable).
 To find the reason for this, we have to follow back the chain of state updates in the log to the root.
 In this message we can see the state is propagated from `LocalVar(28)`.
 When I search for that, I find this:

 ```text
 LocalVar(28) NoEscape(NoEscape) -> NoEscape(GlobalEscape) propagated from: LocalVar(41) ...